-Reducing or eliminating the symptoms that are created as a result of the sexual assault is possible.
-While the passage of time often lessens the pain, many people have lingering symptoms of trauma or are triggered by things related to the assault.
+Recovery from sexual assault is a lengthy process; the passage of time often lessens the pain.
 Having difficulty does not mean you have developed serious mental or emotional problems.
-People adjust from the impact of sexual assault in much the same manner as they adjust from other crises.
-Therapy, specifically targeted to treat the symptoms, is very effective.
-Remember, your feelings and experiences are normal - and you are not alone!
+People recover from sexual assaults as they recover from other crises.
+In the course of reorganizing their lives, some women become more sure of their own strengths and more confident in the power of the healing process.
+Remember, your feelings and experiences are not abnormal - and you are not alone!